gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

 .. admonition:: Tasks

     #.
-Write a for loop to scroll each letter in 'winner' individually.
+Write a for-loop to scroll each letter in 'winner' individually.
     #.
-Write a for loop to scroll each digit in 2023 individually.
+Write a for-loop to scroll each digit in 2023 individually.

     .. dropdown::
         :icon: codescan